ajtuss/service_station/README.md

 # service_station

-CRM App in Java for service station.
+CRM Web-App in Java for service station.

 ### Technologies used